K-os: 2006

 k-os' comments also received attention from the lead vocalist of the band Danko Jones, who wrote to NOW magazine saying that k-os "had too much sunshine massaged up his ass".

 k-os responded to the letter, making sarcastic remarks discussing a band named "STANKO JONES", which referred to Danko Jones.
 He also remarked again upon Jason Richards, comparing him to the "Arnold Jackson" character played by Gary Coleman on the sitcom Diff'rent Strokes.
 Jones stated in an interview that he thought k-os' comments were a "lame response", and that "a five-year-old could come up with something wittier". k-os and Danko shared a rehearsal space and often had in depth conversations during their breaks outside the rehearsal space.
 He was very disappointed that someone whom he considered a friend spoke out in the press before trying to contact him first.

 On October 10, 2006, Atlantis: Hymns For Disco was released in Canada, with a global release scheduled on February 6, 2007.
 The album went platinum in Canada during December of the same year.

-Atlantis, written and produced by k-os, featured collaborations with Sam Roberts and Buck 65.
+Atlantis, written and produced by k-os, featured collaborations with artists including Sam Roberts, Buck 65, Kevin Drew, Justin Peroff, Sebastien Grainger, and Kamau.
 The album debuted as number one and number five on the "Digital Albums" and "Current Albums" Canadian charts, respectively.
 The album reached number five on Music World's top ten in its opening week.

 While the album continued to merge several musical genres, k-os described the album as being more vocal due to him becoming more comfortable with his singing voice.

 Atlantis was also described as leaving behind the "social commentaries" and hip hop critique present on his last two albums.

 Subsequent singles are "Sunday Morning" and "Flypaper".
-ESPN's Sunday NFL Countdown has used the chorus of "Sunday Morning" as an intro returning from commercial break the past two seasons. k-os was one of the top 3 nominees for the Juno Awards of 2007 with five nominations, but failed to win one.
+ESPN's Sunday NFL Countdown has used the chorus of "Sunday Morning" as an intro returning from commercial break the past two seasons. k-os was one of the top 3 nominees for the Juno Awards of 2007 with five nominations, but failed to win any.